-- emission time of photons: Poisson process

-- energy of the photon emitted
+- emission time of photons: Poisson process - energy of the photon emitted

 This causes a diffusion process in energy, that is converted to a transverse diffusion by the dipoles (higher energy electrons are bended less than lower energy ones).
-For ESRF, each electron emits only about 800 photons per turn, about 1 photon emitted per meter! (approx. 12 photons per dipole) Energy loss per turn $U_0 = 4.88 \text{ MeV}$
+For ESRF, each electron emits only a few hundreds photons per turn.
+Energy loss per turn $U_0 = 2.53 \text{ MeV}$